jupi421/colbuilder/docs/core/README.md

-# Colbuilder: Building Collagen Microfibrils
+# ColBuilder 2.0: Building Collagen Microfibrils

-Colbuilder is a tool for generating collagen microfibrils through a three-stage pipeline: sequence generation (homology modeling), geometry generation (fibril geometry), and topology generation.
-Colbuilder allows for customization of the collagen structure, including crosslink types and fibril properties.
+ColBuilder is a tool for generating collagen microfibrils through a three-stage pipeline: sequence generation (homology modeling), geometry generation (fibril geometry), and topology generation.
+ColBuilder allows for customization of the collagen structure, including crosslink types and fibril properties.

 ## Input